escfrpls/drochiczynpoleski/drgpls/content/post/Church_Torokany.en.md

 date: "2024-09-24"
 tags:
   - "Suboty"
-  - "Imenin"
+  - "Imienin"
   - "Torokany"
 ---

 The church in Subboty (formerly called Malaya Torokan) was built in 1797 by Basilian monks from the Tarakan monastery (now v.
-Imenin).
+Imienin).

 The description of the date of construction is available in “Descriptions of churches and parishes.
 Grodno Orthodox Church Calendar.
 Volume 1.”
-It is worth noting that in 1899 there were already 2 churches attached to this church from Imenin and Losinets.
+It is worth noting that in 1899 there were already 2 churches attached to this church from Imienin and Losinets.
 The first one was probably assigned because of the decline of the Basilian monastery after the Polotsk cathedral.

 ![1797_53659108732_o](https://github.com/escfrpls/drochiczynpoleski/assets/125834172/0d695e20-8dde-4048-9de0-6ae329231a9d)